secret-escapes-media/microsite-michelin/_pages/michelin/index.md

 nav: true
 nav-order: 5
 content-pages: true
 intro: Michelin has been helping and inspiring motorists with their travels for over a century through its class-leading tyres and travel guides.
 Browse below to select the right tyres for your car and find out how to look after them correctly.
 Don’t miss the online ViaMichelin route planner which will highlight hotel and restaurant recommendations from the prestigious MICHELIN Guide.
-Why not treat yourself to lunch or dinner at a MICHELIN-Starred restaurant along the way...
+Why not treat yourself to lunch or dinner at a MICHELIN-Starred restaurant along&nbsp;the&nbsp;way...

 topics: